Monish226/Dog-Breed-Prediction/README.md

 - **Python 2.7**
   Make sure Python 2.7 is installed on your system.
 - **Dependencies**
   Install the required Python libraries.

-## 🤖 Model Performance
-Our model is designed to achieve high accuracy in predicting dog breeds.
-Below is an example of the confusion matrix generated from the model’s predictions:

 **Algorithm Comparison**
-We evaluated five different machine learning algorithms:
+We evaluated five different 🤖 machine learning algorithms:

 Convolutional Neural Network (CNN): Achieved an impressive accuracy of 97.8150%, making it the top performer.
 Support Vector Machine (SVM)